mustafagonul/c-notes/README.md

     - Postfix operators
     - Prefix operators
     - Infix operators
+- Operators within the expression produce values in order of precedence.
+The generated values are passed as terms to the less precedence operators in the expression.
-- When an operator changes the value of an object with a term, it is called a side effect of the operator.
+- When an operator changes the value of an object with a term, it is called a **side effect** of the operator.
 - Classification of Operators
     - Arithmetic operators
     - Relational operators